apizzo1/python-api-challenge/README.md

 Finally, the hotels were plotted on the humidity heatmap with a pin, which contains the hotel name, city, and country.

-### Visualizations
+Map images can be seen in VacationPy folder under Map_images folder.

 ## Files Included

-* VacationPy folder - the VacationPy jupyter notebook can be found here, which contains all analysis for VacationPy part of the challenge
+* VacationPy folder -
+    * VacationPy jupyter notebook, which contains all analysis for VacationPy part of the challenge
+    * Map_images folder containing map visualizations from challenge
 * WeatherPy folder -
     * WeatherPy jupyter notebook, which contains all analysis for WeatherPy part of the challenge
     * Output folder containing cities.csv and scatter plot visualizations